Niepelnosprytny/remote-service-system-server-and-dashboard/README.md

   - `index.get.ts`: Accepts a JWT token and returns user data connected with it.
   - `login/index.post.ts`: Accepts an email and plain password, returns a JWT token and user data.
   - `register/index.post.ts`: Accepts email, plain password, name, surname, role, and (optional) employer (client) ID.
 Creates a new user in the database and returns a JWT token and user data.
 Plain password is being hashed before inserting.
+- `/api/comment/byReport/[id].get.ts`: Accepts a report ID as a URL parameter and returns data from the comment table for the given report ID.
 - `/api/deviceToken/index.post.ts`: Works like the generic post endpoint, but checks if the same device token already exists.
 If it does, it updates the record instead of inserting a new one.
 - `/api/file`: Some of these endpoints work on files, so they had to be customized.
 The function used to save files automatically optimizes videos and images.
   - `[id].delete.ts`: Works like the generic delete endpoint, but also removes the file from the server.